-Step 3: Inserting Random Slides
+Step 3: Insert Random Slides

-Please take note that if you want to randomize the order of n quiz questions, you need to insert n random slides.
+Please take note that if you want to randomize the order of n questions, you need to insert n random slides.
 For instance, if you want to randomize the order of 30 questions as mentioned in the above example, you need to insert 30 random slides.

+After inserting random slides, you need to perform one more step in order to pull questions from slide pools.
+That is, in the Slides pane, select one or more random slides.
+Then, head to the Properties pane > Slide Properties tab > Linked Pool > select a pool from the drop-down list.
 This action will help you to link random slides to a specific pool.
 Thanks to that, random slides will display question slides in that pool by chance.
-In other words, each time your quiz is taken, different questions will be pulled randomly from that specific pool.
+In other words, each time the test is taken, different questions will be pulled randomly from that specific pool.

-Shuffling Answer Options
+Shuffle Answer Options

 Not only allows to randomize the order of quiz questions, ActivePresenter but also assists in shuffling answer options for each question.